-Psoriasis lesions tend to be thick and crusty, and they often form on the scalp, elbows, knees, and back.
+Psoriasis lesions tend to be thick and crusty and often form on the scalp, elbows, knees, and back.

-In this article, learn about psoriasis on black skin, including its appearance and symptoms as well as how to treat it.
+In this article, learn about psoriasis on skin of color, including its appearance and symptoms, and how to treat it.

-Psoriasis is a common condition that affects more than 8 million people in the United States and 125 million people worldwide.
+Psoriasis is a common condition affecting more than 8 million people in the United States and 125 million worldwide.

-According to the National Psoriasis Foundation, it affects approximately 1.3% of African Americans compared with 2.5% of white people.
+According to the National Psoriasis Foundation, it affects approximately 1.5% of African American individuals compared with 3.6% of white people.

-Psoriasis usually appears between the ages of 15 and 25 years, but it can develop at any age.
+A person may develop psoriasis at any age, but there are two common peaks of onset, ages 20–30 and 50–60.
 It is a long-term condition.
 While there is no cure, many treatment options are available to help manage the symptoms.

 Psoriasis presents as thickened areas of skin, sometimes with an overlying scaly crust that may look shiny or silver.
 These lesions are usually itchy.
 If a person scratches them, they will bleed and scab over.

-In Black people, psoriasis can look violet or purple.
+In People of Color, psoriasis can look violet or purple.
 The individual may also notice areas of darker, thicker skin.
 In both cases, the lesions can appear scaly.
 Lesions can develop anywhere on the body, including the scalp.

-As psoriasis heals, it can leave areas of discoloration, which can take between 3 and 12 months to disappear.
+As psoriasis heals, it can leave areas of discoloration, which can take 3–12 months to disappear, according to the American Academy of Dermatology (AAD).

 There are several different types of psoriasis, which can vary in their appearance.
 These are: